-To promote the best possible networking between providers of AI solutions and Austrian companies, an AI marketplace was launched in 2021, which provides a quick and easy overview of the Austrian AI-provider landscape, thus connecting them with potential customers, and introduces Austrian companies to the topic of AI.
-Since its launch, the AI marketplace has grown to 108 AI providers (more than half of the providers in Austria).
+To promote the best possible networking between providers of AI solutions and Austrian companies, an AI marketplace was launched in 2021.
+It provides a quick and easy overview of the Austrian AI-provider landscape, thus connecting providers with potential customers, and introduces Austrian companies to the topic of AI.
+Since its launch, the AI marketplace has grown to 140 AI providers (more than half of the providers in Austria).
 The platform is public and accessible free of charge.

-6.10.2 Distributed ledger technologies
+4.10.2 Distributed Ledger Technologies